Bazooh/mas-project/readme.md

 - **Without Communication**: Agents act independently, using only local observations.
 - **With Communication**: Agents share key information (e.g. waste positions or goals) to better coordinate.

-### 3. 🧠 Reinforcement Learning (Q-Mix)
+### 3. 🧠 Reinforcement Learning

-We implemented a **Q-Mix** architecture to enable cooperative behavior among agents under partial observability.
+We implemented a Q-Mix architecture to enable cooperative behavior among agents under partial observability.

+To give agents memory and better handle sequential decisions, we used an LSTM layer.
+This also resolved an issue we had without it: due to the limited observation space and the nature of DQN, agents would sometimes repeat the same action endlessly when perceiving nothing, getting stuck against walls.
+Adding memory allowed them to break out of these loops.

+Q-Mix was key to encouraging cooperation.
+Without it, agents wouldn’t trade waste items—they’d each try to keep their own to avoid losing reward.
+This sometimes caused deadlocks when the last required wastes were split between agents.
+With Q-Mix, cooperative behaviors like trading emerged naturally.

 #### Agent Architecture
 - Input: local perception and internal memory